 Inbound marketing is a big part of generating traffic and leads.
 That’s why it matters and it’s here to stay.

-Although we’ve talked about it before as a critical element of the PESO model, since we’ve been dissecting digital trends this quarter, it’s worth exploring how inbound marketing is changing; the trends and tools that are defining the new rules of inbound marketing in 2018.
+Although we’ve talked about it before as a critical element of the PESO model, it’s worth exploring how inbound marketing is changing.

 But first, a quick recap of inbound marketing as a profitable strategy for your business.